RallyTools/Perforce-To-Rally-Connector/README.md

 The following are the hardware and software requirements to install and run the Rally Connector for Perforce.

 1. A Rally subscription.
-Most build and changeset data will not show in Rally until a workspace administrator enables the build and changeset flag by editing the workspace.
+2. Most build and changeset data will not show in Rally until a workspace administrator enables the build and changeset flag by editing the workspace.
-2. Access to your Perforce server.
+3. Access to your Perforce server.
-3. The Ruby programming language and Ruby gems (libraries) installed.
+4. Ruby (version 1.9.2 or greater) and Ruby GEMs (libraries) installed.
-4. The Ruby gem "rally_api".
+5. The Ruby GEM "rally_api".
-5. This connector has been tested on Perforce 2009.1 only.
+6. This connector has been tested on Perforce 2009.1 only.

 ##### Installation

 ###### Basic installation steps

-1. Install Ruby & the Rally Connector for Perforce code.
+1. Install Ruby (version 1.9.2 or greater) and the Rally Connector for Perforce code.
 2. Setup the config.xml for Perforce.
 3. Run the config_test.rb to validate the config file is setup correctly.
 4. Setup p4torally.rb to be executed by the Perforce trigger.